 To figure out where you’ll be in the next 5 years, start with where you are now.

 Unplug, take a few hours if needed to get sober from all the digitalization, alcohol, and all other prohibited substances.

 Now, take a look around:

-Open the closet, do you really wear all of the clothes inside?
+- Open the closet: Do you really wear/like all the clothes inside?

-Think for a moment about your daily routines, do you like what you do for a living?
+- Think for a moment about your daily routines: Do you like what you do for a living?
 The job you do and the people you meet outside and inside work?
+Are they nice people?